Eco School Page

 Christ Church Eco Ethos

-Here at Christ Church C of E we pride ourselves on being an Eco Legacy Ambassador School, the highest honour awarded to schools, and one of only a handful in the country, for the last 10 years.
-We have held a Green Flag status for 18 years.
+Here at Christ Church C of E we pride ourselves on being an Eco Legacy Ambassador School, the highest honour awarded to schools, and one of only a handful in the country, for the last 12 years.
+We have held a Green Flag status for over 20 years.
 As an Eco Ambassador School we understand the importance of empowering our pupils to know that they can help make the changes our world needs to be more sustainable.
 Eco-schools Ambassadors are leaders in extending the ethos of Eco-schools far beyond the school gates, interacting with the local community, nationally with the Eco-schools network, along with sharing knowledge, information and advice with other schools.

 The pupils at Christ Church receive lessons specifically dedicated to learning about Eco elements, from bio diversity to the importance of recycling.